adapta-project/adapta-gtk-theme/README.md

  >   * The installer installs GNOME/Budgie-Desktop support even if all of options above were applied.
  >   * Cinnamon/Unity/Mate support hooks `metacity-1` directory even if GNOME-Flashback support was disabled.

-6. To enable next Gtk+ release support, please pass this option:
+6. To enable next Gtk+ release support, pass this option:

  ```
  --enable-gtk_next      enable Gtk+ 4.0 support (type: bool)